 While the need for foresters will not disappear, recent forecasts suggest it may not grow as fast as other employment sectors.
-According to the U.S. Department of Labor, government employment of foresters is expected to grow by five percent between 2006 and 2016, which is slower than the average for all occupations.
-In 2006, there were approximately 13,000 foresters and that number is expected to reach 14,000 by 2016.
+According to the U.S. Department of Labor, government employment of foresters is expected to grow by four percent between 2016 and 2026, which is slower than the average for all occupations.
+In 2016, there were approximately 14,000 foresters and that number is expected to reach 15,000 by 2026.
 The department cites recent industry forestland sales, budgetary constraints and a trend towards moving forestry jobs to contract positions as the major contributors to a loss of jobs within the traditional forest industry.

 Expectations of the forester role appear to be heading more into fire prevention and suppression as urban sprawl moves into commonly uninhabited areas.

 As a result, federal budgets have had less room for traditional forestry roles in favor of funding the fire programs or other programs, such as law enforcement.

 State governments also expect to see little growth in the number of forestry positions in the near future due to budget constraints.
 State-provided incentives to private landowners are increasing in popularity as of late.
 Primarily those which encourage them to dedicate their forested areas to maintain wildlife habitat, protect watersheds and limit tree harvesting practices.
 This, in turn, could raise the demand for forestry positions to design or run the resultant programs.